rushankshah/rushankshah/README.md

 </p>

 <p>
-I am an undergraduate student studying IT engineering from India and I love building new stuff.
+I am currently pursuing MS in Computer Science from the University of Southern California and have an undergraduate degree in BE focused towards IT engineering from Mumbai University and I love building new stuff.
 Some technologies I enjoy working with include Flutter, ReactJS and Embedded systems (Arduino).
 I  love bridging the gap between software and hardware and make physical things smarter.

 I started my journey as a Software engineer in 2014 with Java as my first programming language and since then have worked with many enthusiastic developers to build many amazing projects and have worked closely with Robotics and Automation based projects.